nciinc/fs-fork-uswds-site/README.md

-# Forest Service fork of the U.S. Web Design System documentation
+# Forest Service fork of the  U.S. Forest Service Web Design Standards documentation

-This repo includes code and documentation for the Forest Service fork U.S. Web Design System website.
+This repo includes code and documentation for the Forest Service fork  U.S. Forest Service Web Design Standards website.
 For information on the Design System (components) themselves, please visit [web-design-standards](https://github.com/uswds/uswds).

 Note that this README includes steps to pull the latest version of the Design System into your local instance of the documentation.

 ## Running locally

-The U.S. Web Design System documentation is built using Jekyll for the file framework, gulp for task management, and the node module for the Design System.
+The  U.S. Forest Service Web Design Standards documentation is built using Jekyll for the file framework, gulp for task management, and the node module for the Design System.

 ### Before you start